Arts

 Drawing

-In this course, students develop their ability to perceive the world around them and skillfully translate their perceptions to paper.
-Students will become fluent in expression of the basic elements of visual experience: light, gesture, edge, mass, texture, and space.
-Subjects will include the human head, the figure, still life, landscape and interior in a variety of wet and dry media.
-Participants will be encouraged to explore personally significant themes by maintaining a sketchbook of images from daily life.
-Images of notable artists will be studied in class.
-Students will regularly critique and discuss each other’s work in order to share experiences, identify successful elements in their drawings, and support each other's’ efforts.
+How does drawing function as a tool for seeing and understanding the world?
+In Drawing, students develop their ability to perceive the world around them and skillfully translate those perceptions to paper.
+They become fluent in expressing the basic elements of visual experience: light, gesture, edge, mass, texture, and space.
+Subjects include the human head, the figure, still life, landscape and interior in a variety of wet and dry media.
+Participants are encouraged to explore personally significant themes by maintaining sketchbooks of images from daily life.
+In addition to studying the works of notable artists, students regularly critique and discuss each other’s works in order to share experiences, identify successful elements in their drawings, and support each other’s efforts.

 Experimental Performance